davidmalcolm/pygccjit/doc/trivial-example.rst

      return i * i;
    }

-We can implement this using gccjit as follows:
+We can implement this from Python using gccjit as follows:

    .. literalinclude:: ../examples/square.py
     :lines: 27-